-- Switch on and off at 109 times/sec, a large on/off ratio, making it easy to differentiate between digital 1s and 0s. - A Mobility ~ 200; and was later corrected to ~15.
+- Switch on and off at 108 times/sec, a large on/off ratio, making it easy to differentiate between digital 1s and 0s. - A Mobility ~ 200 (?); and was later corrected to ~15.

-into devices, such as this simple circuit in which two transistors use MoS, to ferry charges between electrode leads.
+Researchers have made quick progress in turning 2D materials into devices, such as this simple circuit in which two transistors use MoS2 to ferry charges between electrode leads.